ut-ims-robotics/unity_ros_navigation_demo/README.md

     - During the installation make sure to check Visual Studio 2019, if you don't have it installed
     - And make sure to check Universal Windows Platform (UWP) Support and Windows build support.
 If you miss this step, you can add them later in the installs tab if you press 3 dots on the Unity version and choose Add Modules option
 5. After installation open the project.
 Skip the prompt about new unity version.
 6. MRTK will prompt you to choose the XR plugin.
-Choose OpenXR and follow the setup guide by provided by the MRTK window.
+Choose OpenXR and follow the setup guide provided by the MRTK window.
 6. In the project panel navigate to Assets/Scenes and double click on RobotontNavigation.
 This will open the scene in unity.
 7. In the Hierarchy click on ROSConnectionPrefab game object.
 8. In Ros Connection (Script) change Ros IP Adress to the IP of your ROS machine.